4 White Hat Link Building Techniques That Drive Authority

 These links are also incredibly white hat.
 They are editorially placed and the publishing website will only write the story if it thinks it will interest their audience.

-This story we ran for one of our clients is a good example of this strategy in action.
+The process involves creating a highly linkable piece of content.
+For example, This story we ran for one of our clients is a good example of this strategy in action.

 The premise was that we would look at Donald Trump’s history of tax evasion and publish it as a timeline with unique graphics.
 The story was for an accounting institute, so we had the authority to make it work.